apptension/tech-radar/README.md

 yarn plop module
 ```

-Generate Redux container and its react component in specified path:
+Generate Redux container and its react component in the specified path:

 ```Shell
 yarn plop container
 ```

-Generate React component (class or function) in specified path
+Generate React component (class or function) in the specified path

 ```Shell
 yarn plop component